TABLE OF CONTENTS

 Adding New Partners

-Giving it to a Family Member
+Giving It to a Family Member

-Transferring Ownership: A Basic Walkthrough
+Transfer of Business Ownership: A Basic Walkthrough

 Step 1: Navigate Regulatory Waters

-Your first order of business is to explore the regulatory restrictions placed on the transaction under state law.
+First, you need to explore the regulatory restrictions placed on the transaction under state law.
 In some jurisdictions, you must report all changes of ownership in your business unless the state failed to record member names in the Certificate of Formation when the company was first incorporated.

 A Certificate of Amendment must be issued to state authorities reporting the personnel changes if your name was recorded at incorporation.